 Originally from Milton Keynes, Abbie began learning the flute aged 7 and within a year was offered a place at the Purcell School of Music.
 She studied there for nine years with Anna Pope and was awarded one of the schools most prestigious scholarships.
-She had a busy performing schedule at a very early age and was invited to play for HRH Prince of Wales in a private concert at St James's Palace aged 12 and made her concerto debut at London’s Royal Festival Hall aged 14.
+She had a busy performing schedule from a very early age and was invited to play as a soloist for HRH Prince of Wales in a private concert at St James's Palace aged 12 and made her concerto debut at London’s Royal Festival Hall aged 14.
 She continued her education at the Royal College of Music with Susan Milan and studied privately with Michael Cox and Robert Winn.

 Abbie is a Haynes Artist, playing on a custom-made gold flute, and is generously supported by the Austin and Hope Pilkington Trust.
 She lives in London with her husband and fellow flautist Gareth McLearnon.